 What does psychoeducational testing include?

-- Clinical interviews (with parents and the child/adolescent)
+- Clinical interviews (with you and your child/adolescent)

 - Intelligence testing (IQ test)

 - Neuropsychological testing (memory, visuospatial, auditory, motor, fluency)